Prover-Adversary games for systems over (non-deterministic) branching programs: Prover-Adversary games for (non-deterministic) branching programs

 \section{Prover-Adversary games for (non-deterministic) branching programs}

 The goal of this section is to present games that correspond to $\elnndt$ in the same way that the Boolean formula game of Pudl\'ak and Buss corresponds to Frege \cite{PudBuss}.
 The basic idea of these games is simple.
 Two players, \emphasis{Prover} and \emphasis{Adversary} alternate turns as follows: Prover asks `queries', and {Adversary} assigns them Boolean values.
 Prover wins if the set of Adversary's answers ever include a `simple contradiction'.
 Such games are duly parametrised by their notions of `query' and `simple contradiction'.
-Before presenting our games, we first need to set up the appropriate technology for defining these data.
+Before presenting our games, we first need to develop some further machinery for defining these data.